FACTBOX-Airlines halt flights over Belarus after Ryanair plane incident | Business

 AIRBALTIC: Latvian airline airBaltic on Tuesday suspended all flights from Riga to Minsk from Thursday until further notice.
 It had planned up to three weekly flights between the cities until late October.

-AIR FRANCE-KLM: Air France has halted flights over Belarus, the airline said on Tuesday, after EU leaders announced plans to bar European carriers from the country's airspace.
+AIR FRANCE-KLM: Air France halted flights over Belarus on Tuesday after EU leaders announced plans to bar European carriers from the country's airspace.

 Its Dutch stablemate KLM stopped flying over Belarus on Monday.
 FINNAIR:

-Finland's flag carrier, Finnair, said on Tuesday it would stop using Belarusian airspace, a decision that will affect three flights a week.
+Finland's flag carrier said on Tuesday it would stop using Belarusian airspace, a decision that will affect three flights a week.
 LOT:

 Poland's LOT will not fly in Belarus airspace and has suspended flights to the capital Minsk, it said on Tuesday.
 LUFTHANSA:

-Germany's Lufthansa, which on Monday halted flights over Belarus until further notice, late on Tuesday cancelled all flights from Frankfurt to Minsk until and including June 3.
+Germany's Lufthansa, which on Monday halted flights over Belarus until further notice, late on Tuesday canceled all flights from Frankfurt to Minsk until and including June 3.
 RYANAIR:

 Ryanair said on Tuesday no flights were planned to fly over Belarus airspace.
 SAS:

-The Scandinavian airline SAS, which flies twice a week between Oslo and Kyiv, said on Monday it would follow the recommendations and avoid Belarusian airspace.
+The Scandinavian airline SAS, which flies twice a week between Oslo and Kyiv, said on Monday it would avoid Belarusian airspace.
 SINGAPORE AIRLINES SIA:

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)